 I’ve received a diagnosis of ADHD from a private provider, can my GP take over prescribing?

-No. Please see information for patients considering privately funding ADHD assessment which explains this in more detail.
+Please see information for patients considering privately funding ADHD assessment.

 I’ve privately funded diagnoses for ADHD, can I transfer back to NHS care now for ongoing prescribing?

-Please see information for patients considering privately funding ADHD assessment which explains this in more detail.
+Please see information for patients considering privately funding ADHD assessment.

 Should I go private?